-Are you planning to set your home gym and looking for an all in one equipment that provides total body workouts?
-Don’t look beyond the functional trainer – a machine similar to your cable crossover machine but with better versatility.
+Are you planning to set your home gym and looking for a piece of all-in-one fitness equipment that provides total body workouts?
+Don’t look beyond the functional trainer—a fitness machine similar to your cable crossover machine but with better versatility.

 It comes with a set of weight stacks that help you choose your desired weight range using a pin and height-adjustable cables and pulleys, and picking the right functional trainer could be the best thing you do for your home gym.

-With a functional trainer, you can do an infinite variety of exercises that help you build speed, agility, and improve your cardio health with the least impact on your joints and backs (source).
+With a functional trainer, you can do an infinite variety of exercises, helping you build speed, agility and improve your cardio health with the least impact on your joints and backs.